100daysofkubernetes/100DaysOfKubernetes/src/networking/ingress.md

 What happens when we create a new Ingress resource?

 1. kubectl will send a request to the API Server of our cluster requesting the creation of a new Ingress resource
-2. The ingress controller is consistently checking the cluster to see if there is a new ingress resource
+2. The ingress controller is constantly checking the cluster to see if there is a new ingress resource
 3. Once it sees that there is a new ingress resource, it will configure its loadbalancer

 Ingress is a kind of service that runs on all nodes within your cluster.
 As long as requests match any of the rules defined within Ingress, Ingress will forward the request to the respective service.